 Yes, you can be short-sighted and astigmatic.
 Astigmatism is always one of three types: myopic, hyperopic or mixed.
 Myopic astigmatism is when an eye with astigmatism is short-sighted, while hyperopic is for those with long-sightedness and mixed astigmatism is for someone with one short-sighted astigmatic eye and one long-sighted astigmatic eye.

-Astigmatism, and short-sightedness, can be corrected with toric lenses, which also cater for those with long-sightedness or short-sightedness.
+Astigmatism, and short-sightedness, can be corrected with toric contact lenses, which also cater for those with long-sightedness or short-sightedness.

 What are the symptoms of astigmatism?